-How to Keep Your Feet Happy while Using a Standing Desk or Treadmill Desk
+5 Ways To Keep Your Feet Happy While Using a Standing Desk

 Standing and walking while working leads to many health benefits, but it is key to take care that your muscles don’t get sore.
 Pain and strain in your feet can cause you to sit more, even though your goal is to sit less.
 So, what can you do to prevent this dilemma?
 Our number one recommendation is to use a standing mat, but you’ll also find many other helpful tips explained below.